Youth Advisory Committee

 THE YOUTH ADVISORY COMMITTEE IS A DEDICATED GROUP OF YOUNG PEOPLE WHO ADVISE THE CITY OF DARWIN AND WORK TO MAKE DARWIN A MORE youth friendly City.
 COMMITTEE MEETINGS ARE THE PERFECT PLACE TO RAISE ANY ISSUES OR IDEAS YOU HAVE FOR THE CITY OF DARWIN.

 The Youth Advisory committee (YAC) is a group of 15 young people, Council's Youth Services Team and two Aldermen.
-Members are aged between 12 and 26 years and come from different backgrounds and experiences, from various local high schools, community and youth agencies, education, training, employment and recreation groups.
+Members are aged 12 to 25 years and come from different backgrounds and experiences, from various local high schools, community and youth agencies, education, training, employment and recreation groups.

 YAC advises Council on a range of issues and makes recommendations on issues that affect young people locally.
 The group acts as a central point for youth issues at a Council level and also hosts and supports projects such as Quiz4Dili and Youth Homelessness Matters Day.